emprax/St8-ment/README.md

 4. The retrieved state (ID) will be returned to the state-machine.
 5. The state-machine will update its state by setting the new state-id.

+### State-forge workings
+The workings of the _State-forge_ version of this library is nearly identical to the _State_ version.
+The difference is that the state-forge is a dependency that accepts a specific state-subject to provide the application of actions on the provided state, instead of the state-subject being the entrypoint, directing to the internal state.
+It is a more dependency safe solution than the standard _State_ version.

 ## Coding Guide

 This section emphasizes the important components of the library on behalf of some coding examples.
 Starting with the definition of some of the components in regard to their purpose and location within an application.